 The Measure AA Expenditure Plan provides TAM with the authority to audit all Measure AA fund recipients for their use of the sales tax proceeds.
 An independent compliance audit is explicitly permitted under the terms and conditions of TAM's funding agreements/contracts with all Measure AA funding recipients.
-TAM will develop the specific Compliance Audit Policy under Measure AA and start the implementation of the policy within the next Fiscal Year 2019-20.
+With the implementation of the projects/programs under Measure AA starting in FY19-20, staff will also start the revision process to the current compliance audit policy to include Measure AA funding recipients/projects/programs and Start the implementation of the policy accordingly.